SymfonyCasts/symfony5/sfcasts/ep5-security/auth-errors.md

 ## AuthenticationUtils: Rendering the Error

 Cool!
-Next, inside `LoginController`, we need to read that error and render it.
+Next, inside `login()` controller, we need to read that error and render it.
 The most straightforward way to do that would be to grab the session and read out this key.
 But... it's even easier than that!
 Symfony provides a service that will grab the key from the session automatically.
 Add a new argument type-hinted with `AuthenticationUtils`: